dotnet/docs-aspire/docs/security/azure-security-key-vault-component.md

     "secrets",
     static settings => settings.VaultUri = new Uri("YOUR_VAULTURI"));
 ```

+> [!TIP]
+> The `AddAzureKeyVaultSecrets` API name has caused a bit of confusion.
+The method is used to configure the `SecretClient` and not to add secrets to the configuration.

 You can also set up the <xref:Azure.Security.KeyVault.Secrets.SecretClientOptions> using `Action<IAzureClientBuilder<SecretClient, SecretClientOptions>>` delegate, the second parameter of the `AddAzureKeyVaultSecrets` method.
 For example to set the <xref:Azure.Security.KeyVault.Keys.KeyClientOptions.DisableChallengeResourceVerification?displayProperty=nameWithType> ID to identify the client: